-My mother and grandparents grew up in the Irish Ghettos of Boston.
-They worked odd jobs just trying to keep food on the table and so the kids often watched themselves.
-At one point the children were playing with my grandfather’s matches and the apartment caught on fire.
-Social services got involved and all the children ended up tossed around the foster care system.
-Later on my mother was adopted, but she never forgot where she came from, and has always had a generous heart for the poor, which has greatly influenced my life and my art.
+My mother and grandparents grew up in poverty and had been shuffled around foster care, as an older child she was adopted, but she never forgot where she came from.
+Her love of everyone and for the arts greatly influenced my life.
 My series, Faces of Courage, are realistic oil paintings of portraits dealing with this topic of poverty and individuals who attend the support groups in Wilmington, NC.

 Post Graduate School

-After graduate school I had continued for a period of time volunteering with Walking Tall of Wilmington, The Hope Center- which became Hope Recuperative Care, Vigalent Hope that works with Port City Community, and currently Eden Village.
+After graduate school I had continued for a period of time volunteering with Walking Tall of Wilmington, The Hope Center- which became Hope Recuperative Care, Vigilant Hope, and currently Eden Village.
 Eden Village is a community whose mission is to help the chronically homeless have a permanent roof over their heads in a tiny home within a community that has health care, community center, and gardening.
 I am very happy to have started my new venture with them, while including Cape Fear Community College where I instruct fine arts and graphic design courses.
-We are currently hosting a fundraiser at the Wilma Daniels Gallery with a silent auction where 100% of the proceeds of 18 paintings will be going to EV and a show where part of the proceeds goes to EV.
-I am honored to help partner with EV and CFCC and to have helped coordinate our departments to create cross curricular activites through nursing, dental, OT, EWD, and Phi Theta Kappa students and the community of Eden Village
+We had hosted a fundraiser at the Wilma Daniels Gallery with a silent auction where 100% of the proceeds of 18 paintings went to EV.
+I am honored to have partnered with EV and CFCC and coordinated our departments through nursing, dental, OT, EWD, and Phi Theta Kappa students.